King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 ## Overview

 The purpose of these tutorials is to help users familiarize themselves with RNA sequencing (RNA-Seq) analysis workflows using Cloud computing.
-Here is a link to a [YouTube video](https://www.youtube.com/) that gives you an overview of the tutorials.

 These tutorials do this by going step-by-step through specific workflows for bulk RNA-Seq, small RNA-Seq and single cell RNA-Seq (scRNA-Seq).
 To make these tutorials applicable to researchers who use different model organisms, we provide workflows for mouse, zebrafish and *C. elegans*.
 The bulk RNA-Seq and small RNA-Seq workflows cover the start to finish of basic bioinformatics analysis; starting from downloading raw sequence data, and extending to differential gene expression analysis, and producing common plots in R. For mouse, we provide transcription factor network analysis using [NetAct](https://github.com/lusystemsbio/NetAct) ([Su *et al. Genome Biol.* (2022)](https://pubmed.ncbi.nlm.nih.gov/36575445/)) and scRNA-Seq workflows.

 - **Bulk RNA-Seq:**
     - Sequence read preprocessing and mapping to generate read counts using [RSEM](https://github.com/deweylab/RSEM) and [Ensembl](https://www.ensembl.org) annotation of current genome assemblies.